HNx1/miniconv/README.md

 - You should not use this library in production code.
 It will be (much!) slower than PyTorch/a more verbose implementation.
-It is purely for educational purposes and helping to understand the basic operation of a CNN.
+It is purely for educational purposes and helping to understand the structure of a CNN.

 ### Interpretation